 Innovation (30 points)

-- Novelty of issues being examined (15 points)
+- Novelty of issues being examined or solutions being proposed (15 points)

 - Creative research method and/or knowledge translation approach (15 points)

 - Realistic budget (5 points)

 - Manageable scope and timelines (5 points)

 - Expected positive impact on Canadians’ privacy rights (10 points)

 - Effectiveness of knowledge translation strategy (10 points)

 - Relevance and timeliness of expected outcomes (10 points)